webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

   }
 ```

-Above, we set `canTimestamp` to true or false
+Above, we set `canTimestamp` to true or false based on if the adapter supports
-based on if the adapter supports the `'timestamp-query'` feature.
-If it does we require
+the `'timestamp-query'` feature.
+If it does we require that feature when we
-that feature when we create our device.
+create our device.

-With the feature enabled we can ask WebGPU for *timestamps* for a render pass or compute
+With the feature enabled we can ask WebGPU for *timestamps* for a render pass or
-pass.
-You do this by making a `GPUQuerySet` and adding it
+compute pass.
+You do this by making a `GPUQuerySet` and adding it to your
-to your compute or render pass.
-A `GPUQuerySet` is effectively
+compute or render pass.
+A `GPUQuerySet` is effectively an array of query
-an array of query results.
-You tell WebGPU where in the array to
-record the time the pass started and where in the array record
+results.
+You tell WebGPU which element in the array to record the time the pass started
-when the pass ended.
-You can then copy those timestamps to
+and which element in the array to record when the pass ended.
+You can then copy those
-a buffer and map the buffer to read the results.
+timestamps to a buffer and map the buffer to read the results.[^mapping-not-necessary]

+[^mapping-not-necessary]: Copying the query results to mappable buffer is only for
+the purpose of reading the values from JavaScript.
+If your use-case only needs the
+results to stay on the GPU, for example as input to something else, then you don't need
+to copy the results to a mappable buffer.

 So, first we create a query set

 ```js
   const querySet = device.createQuerySet({